-Rocky is a descendant from a linage of Tarpan, wild European horses that are sometimes imported to this country to be in zoos.
+Rocky is a descendant from a lineage of Tarpan, wild European horses that are sometimes imported to this country to be in zoos.
 Due to some strange events, he ended up in the private sector, being sold as a Fjord.

 Rocky was the Zen Master who gave Sharon the key to unlocking the door of Horse Speak.

 Without Rocky, none of this would have been possible.

 We like to joke that Mama Horse’s lowest speed is trot.
 She is notoriously hard to catch so students always feel a sense of accomplishment when they can catch her in a grassy field.

 Mama was adopted from a rescue and, we have worked with her a lot to overcome her PTSD reactions and phobias.
 Mama used to be afraid of people, but she has made considerable gains in the past year, and now she is the example horse in workshops, classes, on trail rides and taking jumps.
 She manages to look beautiful no matter what and has the warmest heart and sweetest temperament.